bjpop/gurita/docsrc/describe.rst

 The summary includes the following information:

-* count: the number of non-empty data values observed for the feature
+* count: the number of non-empty data values observed for the column

-For categorical features:
+For categorical columns:

-* unique: the number of unique values observed for the feature
+* unique: the number of unique values observed for the column
 * top: the most frequently observed value
 * freq: the frequency (count) of the most frequently observed value

-For numerical features:
+For numerical columns:

 * mean: the mean (average)
 * std: the standard deviation